-- extension policies outside local jurisdictional boundaries within the Metro region and for formation of new governmental entities. - (g) Water Resources Department (WRD): WRD shall control the quantity of water available for all beneficial uses including pollution abatement through administration of the state's water resources law (ORS Ch.
+- extension policies outside local jurisdictional boundaries within the Metro region and for formation of new governmental entities. - shall control the quantity of water available for all beneficial uses including pollution abatement through administration of the state's water resources law (ORS Ch.
 536 and 537). - (B) Designated management agencies and their classifications are listed below.
 Some designations are subject to resolution of Study Areas.